The Top 100 Drugs

 The Top 100 Drugs: Clinical Pharmacology and Practical Prescribing is a pocket-size medical manual focusing on the most commonly prescribed medicines by the British National Health Service (NHS).
-It was first published by Churchill Livingstone, Elsevier, in 2014, and revised in a second edition in 2018.
+It was first published by Churchill Livingstone, Elsevier, in 2014, revised in a second edition in 2018, and again in 2022 in a third edition.
 It is authored by four clinical pharmacologists from St George's Hospital, London; Andrew Hitchings, Dagan Lonsdale, Daniel Burrage and Emma Baker.

 The drugs are described in alphabetical order, with each drug or drug class on a double page.
 Each is subsequently explained in terms of clinical pharmacology and practical prescribing.
 Intravenous fluids are dealt with later in the book, followed by a self-assessment.

 The book received a review in Pulse, and in 2018 was listed as an essential reference book for junior doctors by the Pharmaceutical Journal.

 Development and publication

 The Top 100 Drugs is a medical manual which aims to reduce risks in prescribing.
 It includes a list of commonly prescribed medicines by the British NHS, for undergraduate and postgraduate medical education in the UK.
 It was first published as an e-book by Churchill Livingstone, Elsevier, in 2014.
 A second edition was published in 2018.

 The first edition was based on the 100 most frequently prescribed drugs by the NHS in 2006–2009, first described in the British Journal of Clinical Pharmacology in 2011 by Emma Baker, who identified the drugs with how they appear in the British National Formulary (BNF).
 The book is authored by Baker and three other clinical pharmacologists from St George's Hospital; Andrew Hitchings, Dagan Lonsdale and Daniel Burrage, and takes into account suggestions from junior doctors.
 The list was revised in 2015, using data collected from a larger dataset to check that no significant changes had occurred, and formed the basis of the second edition, in which 11 drugs were replaced and the number of self-assessment questions doubled.
+A third edition was released in 2022.